 History of the Green Center

-Endowed by Cecil and Ida Green in 1974, the Cecil H. and Ida Green Center for Reproductive Biology Sciences was led by Paul C. MacDonald, M.D., until his death in 1997.
-Under Dr. MacDonald’s leadership, the Green Center was affiliated with the Department of Obstetrics and Gynecology and enjoyed a national reputation for conducting basic research into problems affecting women’s reproductive health.
+In 1974, Dr. Sprague and Dr. MacDonald submitted a revised proposal to Cecil H. and Ida Green, who had contributed $1 million to the medical school expansion project, suggesting the Center for Reproductive Biology Sciences and an endowed chair be named in their honor.
+Under Dr. MacDonald’s leadership, the Green Center held a close relationship to the Department of Obstetrics and Gynecology and enjoyed a national reputation for conducting basic research into problems affecting women’s reproductive health.

 "The Green Center will serve as a major research, teaching, and health care resource for the entire scientific community”

 Under David L. Garbers, M.D.
 (1999-2006), the Green Center was affiliated with the Department of Pharmacology and expanded its research portfolio to include male reproductive physiology.
 The research achieved during the Garbers years addressed key technological and basic research questions proposed by an advancing scientific community.
 Interim Director David J. Mangelsdorf, M.D.(2006-2010) spoke on behalf of the Green Center when he stated Dr. Garbers was viewed “as a pillar of the Green Center department, both as a scientist and a mentor.”

 In 2010, under W. Lee Kraus, Ph.D., the Green Center was once again affiliated with the Department of Obstetrics and Gynecology.
 Together, the Center and the Department "fostered and nurtured the endeavors of the other," to better translate bench-work to bedside care, as Dr. MacDonald originally envisioned for the Green Center.